Getting a Buy-To-Sell Mortgage

 Identify the right lender

-Lenders offering buy-to-sell mortgages are not usually present on the high street and not easy to find without expert help, so your broker will be invaluable here.
+Lenders offering buy-to-sell mortgages are not usually present on the high street and are not easy to find without expert help, so your broker will be invaluable here.
 They’ll be able to identify the right lenders, plus negotiate rates and terms on your behalf.

 We're so confident in our service, we guarantee it.